renato1010/scrapping-challenge/README.md

 - We're not worried about having a responsive design.
 Desktop only.
 - No need to build out anything else not related to the challenge.
 No need for accounts or authentication, etc.
 - We're not concerned about building this in a scalable way.
 However, errors that might be thrown should be handled appropriately and rendered to the frontend.
+- We've included some predesigned components from Tailwind UI found at `/design`.
+Feel free to use them, or any others you'd like.